-Red Comet online program is different because it brings a tuition-free individualized high school experience within your reach in an online environment.
+Red Comet is different because it brings a tuition-free individualized high school experience within your reach in an online environment.
 Today’s savvy high school students are very well-versed with the online environment – and this is a bonus point for us since we have fully utilized the online technologies available to deliver a memorable user experience.

 We offer a rigorous curriculum, experienced state-certified teachers that know how to inspire, and credits recognized by colleges and universities nationwide.
 Parents have easy access to the students’ progress and they can choose to be as involved as they would like.

 We support online students and their parents in ways other schools do not:

 - 24/7 on-demand technical help

 - A statewide-recognized curriculum

 Do I need to have a computer to take a course?

 Yes – you need access to a computer to take a Red Comet course.
 If you plan on working on the courses at home, you need to have access to a computer.
 If you plan to complete most of your school work on the school premises, then you can avail yourself to the computers at your school.
 If this is not possible, you should seek out computers at your local library, recreation centers, community centers or religious centers.

 How do you protect against cyber predators?

 We realize that online learning can raise fears about online predators.
 This is why we make our courses password-protected and secure.
 We encourage parental involvement and partner with both students and parents to keep and maintain a safe online learning experience.
 Strong parenting coupled with educating students of the risks of online predators remains vital and essential.